Black Friday shops, a tradition to drop

 Black Friday shoppers spending money on gifts for the holidays.

-by Caroline Griffin, Staff Writer
+by Caroline Griffin, Senior Staff Writer

 One could say that having Black Friday is arguably a great way to start the Christmas season.
 Others argue the opposite that it takes away from Thanksgiving and jumps right into December holiday cheer.
 Should this day continue, or should it be a date to change in the future because of the quick transition into another holiday, along with other concerning issues?